yalazad/Metaheuristics/README.md

 It includes two pdfs :

-the questions asked for the assignment the actual assignment done by me
+* the questions asked for the assignment
+* the actual assignment

 Several python files with all the code generated for the project.